gnadelwartz/error-handler/README.md

 # talk-with-me

-since private messages no morne exits, you can use this pseudo repo to open an issue you for oftopic questions
+since private messages no more exits, you can use this pseudo repo to open an issue for offtopic / private  questions